-2 to 1 structural slope stability protection area or trigger (This is measured using a hypothetical 2 horizontal to 1 vertical line projected from the toe of bank to a point where it intersects the adjacent ground.)
-This protection area or trigger would allow for biotechnical methods for slope repair should erosion occur.
-See Design Guide for explanatory drawing.
+2 to 1 structural slope stability requirement or trigger (This is measured using a hypothetical 2 horizontal to 1 vertical line projected from the toe of bank to a point where it intersects the adjacent ground.)
 The protection area should allow for construction access and access around the structure.
-There may be circumstances where the bank or channel instability requires a greater no construction area.
-In these cases, 2:1 may be inadequate to offer protection and to provide room for erosion repair, or;
+For banks of larger streams, or for streams that are deeply incised or have highly erodable banks, a permitting agency may need to increase the protection area or trigger area in order to protect water quality and other resources.

-2) 20 feet from top of bank or property line, whichever is greater
+2) 20 feet from top of bank or property line